SimonDelord/ACM-Templates/README.md

 ## Resources 6 & 7 are used for VNF deployments

 Those are Resource folders for various VNF deployments.
-At the moment, I have played with Fortigate (from Fortinet) in Resource 6 and F5 LTM in Resource 7.
+At the moment, I have played with Fortigate (from Fortinet) in Resource 6 and a service chaining scenario covering ,F5 LTM, Fortigate and Fedora VM in Resources 7.

 ### Resources 6